Aarhus University Seal

 Closing speech and end of main conference

-Lars Ditlev Mørck Ottosen, Professor, Aarhus University
+Lars Ditlev Mørck Ottosen, Professor and Head of Department, Aarhus University